anupamahalder/Server-Side-With-NodeJS/Readme.md

+## Steps we followed:
+    1. Create a post api on the server side
+    2. Client side send data via post
+    3. Set fetch method inside the fetch options (second parameter) in client side and options will have headers: 'content-type':'application/json'.
+Do not forget to send data by stringify data in the body.
+    4. To get data in server side we need to use express.json() middleware.

 ## nodemon
 nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.